BIRA: A Spherical Bistatic Radar Reflectivity Measurement System: Introduction

+The reflectivity function describes the respective target exclusively and comprises no other objects nor superimposed propagation effects.
+Meticulous measurement and post-processing techniques are required to de-embed all such effects, e.\,g., radiation patterns of antennas in their installed state, multipath propagation due to parasitic reflections, path loss, and the frequency response of the entire measurement setup.
+Appropriate measures include the extensive use of microwave absorbers, antenna and system calibration~\cite{andrich25_eucap_antenna_deconvolution_radar_refl}, near-field to far-field transformation, or synthetic aperture processing, which are beyond the scope of this paper.
+Knowledge of de-embedded, i.\,e., undistorted, reflectivity functions of various targets enables their universal use within simulations as well as realistic 6G \gls{isac} object emulation.
+The research objective is to combine measured target reflectivities with channel models~\cite{ebrahimizadeh24_tap_rcs_channel_model,liu24_tvt_channel_model_isac} or airborne~\cite{beuster25_wsa_testbed_airborne,beuster25_wsa_isac_drone_data_set} and terrestrial~\cite{stanko23_vtc_multilink_channel_sounding,fenollosa25_globecom_bistatic_isac_channels} propagation measurements to ascertain accurate propagation conditions for a multitude of scenarios.

 This paper introduces our novel \gls{bira} spherical measurement facility designed to determine the eight-dimensional, bistatic reflectivity function of extended, time-variant targets.
 Key components include a programmable mechanical system for independent positioning of \gls{tx} and \gls{rx} antennas with their frontends around the target within an anechoic chamber, accommodating objects as large as a passenger car.
 The system enables synchronous signal distribution, high positioning accuracy for spatial coherency, and fully polarimetric measurement.
 Optional wideband transceivers feature high instantaneous bandwidth, a short duty cycle, and good correlation properties, enabling high repetition rates to capture target time variability~\cite{thomae00_tim_channel_sounding}, such as micro-Doppler~\cite{chen19_book_udoppler_radar}.
-Arbitrary, dynamic waveforms allow for versatile applications beyond reflectivity measurement.
+Arbitrary, dynamic waveforms allow for versatile applications beyond de-embedded reflectivity measurement, e.\,g., over-the-air testing with communication signals, multipath channel emulation, or interference suppression tests.
 The system is designed to match the frequency range and bandwidth of current and future mobile wireless access schemes, facilitating target shape identification and mitigation of parasitic reflections.

 6G will offer signal bandwidths in excess of several hundred MHz.
 This enables \gls{isac} with a high spatial resolution in the order of decimeters or better, which is sufficient to locate, resolve, and subsequently classify radar targets.
 However, the high resolution is challenged by artifacts originating from \gls{rx} and \gls{tx} antennas as well as their surroundings that superimpose the target response.
 Therefore, the characterization, calibration, and compensation of antennas in their installed state~\cite{berlt20_eucap_phase_recovery} presents an inherent aspect of \gls{isac} research, for which \gls{bira} is also well suited.